xx025/udiskctl/readme.txt

-upanctl is a USB storage management tool for Linux systems, designed to help users securely and conveniently control the access and usage of USB storage devices.
+udiskctl is a USB storage management tool for Linux systems, designed to help users securely and conveniently control the access and usage of USB storage devices.

 Main Features:
     - One-click enable/disable of all USB storage devices